I’m am anxious person.

 5 Breath-Based Body Hacks to Increase Calm and Reduce Anxiety

-Below are 5 ways you can calm yourself using the breath.
-Practice them at a time of relative ease (I do them in the morning) so that you can access them more quickly and automatically during times of stress.
+Below are 5 ways you can calm yourself using your breath which is so awesome because your breath is 100% free and always with you!!
+Practice these at a time of relative ease (I do them in the morning) so that you can access them more quickly and automatically during times of stress.

 1. Focus on your breath